Matthew 22:36-40 (KJV)

 John told us that perfect love casts out fear, and warned us that he who fears is not made perfect (complete or mature) in love.
 When fear, rather than love, guides our understanding of Christ’s commands, it can never bring about the perfect result desired by the Lord.
 We must be cautious to ensure both we and our hearers are being motivated by love.
 True spiritual growth cannot be achieved through fear, but only by love.
 (1 John 4:18, Ephesian 4:15)

-Jesus gave a specific warning to his church.
-When his disciples asked him about the end of the world and the sign of his coming, he cautioned them that false prophets would arise and deceive many people, people would become offended and hateful, and through the turmoil “the love of many will turn cold.”
+Jesus gave a specific warning to his church concerning love.
+When his disciples asked him about the end of the world and the sign of his coming, he cautioned them that false prophets would arise and deceive many people, and people would become offended and hateful, and through the turmoil “the love of many will turn cold.”
 (Matthew 24:10-13)

-Satan seeks to dampen our love because he knows it is both a powerful gift for maintaining the health and growth of the body of Christ and one of our greatest witnesses of Christ.
-Compromising or diminishing our love will have a direct impact on our church and our witness.
+Satan seeks to dampen our love because he knows it is a powerful gift for maintaining the health and growth of the body of Christ, and he also knows it is one of our greatest witnesses of Jesus Christ.
+Compromising or diminishing our love has a direct impact on our church and our witness.
 As love decreases, the health of the body of Christ declines.
-As love diminishes, our witness to the lost decreases.
+As love diminishes, our witness to the lost also decreases.
+Those are the biblical symptoms of a church with a love deficiency.

-The loss of love is a great risk to the church which the wicked one has attempted exploit through his evil devices.
+The loss of love is a great blow to the church which the wicked one has attempted exploit through his evil devices.
 In his message to the Ephesian church, Jesus warned them that they had left their first love and he called them to repent.
-In his warning, he revealed some of the symptoms of diminishing love.
 (Revelation 2:2-5)

 Revelation 2:4

-Just like Jesus warned, the Ephesians’ loss of their first love followed a battle with false teachers.
-While they had been diligent in fighting for the truth, they had lost something in the process: their first love.
+Just like Jesus warned, the Ephesian church lost their first love following a battle with false teachers.
+While they had been diligent in fighting for the truth, they had lost their first love in the process.
 The first love of any Christian is the love of Christ.
 We love him because he first loved us.
-This gives us a subtle indication that the Ephesian Church had allowed their focus and emphasis to drift away from Christ.
+This gives us a subtle indication that the Ephesian Church had allowed their focus and emphasis to drift away from Jesus Christ.

 The Ephesian church seems to have fell into the very condition Paul warned the Corinthians about.
 They understood great mysteries, they did great works, but they had lost their love and were at risk of becoming nothing.
-Jesus warned them that he would extinguish their light unless they changed course.
+Jesus warned the Ephesian Church that he would extinguish their light unless they changed course.

 Losing Love